tmadl/sklearn-random-rotation-ensembles/README.md

 Two such tree-based models are implemented here, Random Forests and Extremely Randomized Tree classifiers, and compared below to scikit's standard implementations.

-The comparison suite may itself be useful for prototyping and testing new machine learning models (see usage below).
+The UCI comparison suite may itself be useful for prototyping and testing new machine learning models.
+It can take any descendant of sklearn BaseEstimator, any list of mldata.org dataset names, and any dict of scoring functions.
+See usage below.

 Usage
 ===============